NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Whispering Staff.md

 **Frequency** once per day

 **Effect** You twirl the staff in three consecutive circles and call for the whispers to speak up.
-For the next minute, you and all allies within a 30-foot emanation around you can hear your staff's whispers clearly and distinctly, gaining benefit from their advice and mental protection.
+For the next minute, you and all allies within a @Template\[emanation|distance:30\] around you can hear your staff's whispers clearly and distinctly, gaining benefit from their advice and mental protection.
 Whenever you and your affected allies attempt to Recall Knowledge or attempt a saving throw against a mental effect, you roll twice and take the better result.
 This is a fortune effect.

 [[Equipment Effects/Effect_ Whispering Staff (Ally)|Effect: Whispering Staff (Ally)]]